eclipse-edc/Technology-Aws/extensions/data-plane/data-plane-aws-s3/README.md

 ```

 #### AmazonS3 Chunk size Configuration
-chunk size by default is 500mb.
-It can be changed in the EDC config file as `edc.dataplane.aws.sink.chunk.size.mb` or in the env variables as `EDC_DATAPLANE_AWS_SINK_CHUNK_SIZE_MB`
+The maximum chunk of stream to be read, by default, is 500mb.
+It can be changed in the EDC config file as `edc.dataplane.aws.sink.chunk.size.mb` or in the env variables as `EDC_DATAPLANE_AWS_SINK_CHUNK_SIZE_MB`.